 Termites are infamous for destroying homes with their destructive behaviors, with good reason.
-They feed on wood, plants, plastic, drywall and even metal.
-Any structures made of these materials—read: most structures—are at risk of termite damage.
+They feed on wood, plants, plastic, drywall and even metal!
+Any structures made of these materials—which is most structures—are at risk of termite damage.

 As soon as termites establish a population and build tubes throughout the foundation of your home, they can cause structural damage quickly.
 Termite damage can be dangerous and costly to fix.
 If you suspect a termite infestation in your home, call Wildlife X Team® today at (817) 431-3007!